UK-GDPR, quick summary

 It means that you will need to meet the same high GDPR standards as before, only these will be enforced by the ICO in UK and are subject to their audits.

-Cookiebot scans your website and finds all cookies and similar trackers, then blocks everything until the end-users have given their consent to which data they will allow to be collected on your platform.
+Cookiebot CMP blocks it all until the end-users have given their consent to which data they will allow to be collected on your platform – as required by both the UK-GDPR and EU’s GDPR.